 Associate Professor of Law

-Levy joined the Duke Law faculty in 2009, after serving as a clerk to Judge José A. Cabranes of the United States Court of Appeals for the Second Circuit.
-Prior to her clerkship, she was an associate at Jenner & Block, LLP in Washington, D.C.
+Levy joined the Duke Law faculty in 2009, and received the law school’s Distinguished Teaching Award in 2017.
+Prior to coming to Duke, she served as a law clerk to Judge José A. Cabranes of the United States Court of Appeals for the Second Circuit and was an associate at Jenner & Block LLP in Washington, D.C.

-A 2007 graduate of the Yale Law School, Levy received an M.Phil in the History and Philosophy of Science and Medicine from the University of Cambridge in 2004.
-She earned a B.A. in Ethics, Politics, and Economics (concentration in Bioethics) and in English from Yale College in 2003, graduating cum laude with distinction in both majors.
+Levy received her J.D. in 2007 from Yale Law School, where she was the Editor-in-Chief of the Yale Law & Policy Review.
+She is a 2004 graduate of the University of Cambridge, where she earned an M.Phil in the History and Philosophy of Science and Medicine.
+Levy received a B.A. in Ethics, Politics, and Economics and in English from Yale College in 2003, graduating cum laude with distinction in both majors.